PickNikRobotics/moveit_pro_training_ws/doc/04_custom_behaviors.md

       </Action>
     </TreeNodesModel>
   ```
-  - Next, you can try build your workspace using `./moveit_studio build`
+  - Next, you can try build your workspace using `./moveit_pro build_workspace`

 This finished Behavior is available for reference at [offset_pose.cpp](../src/solution_offset_pose/src/offset_pose.cpp).